-- Recognition, validation and certification of non-formal and informal learning for VET teachers and trainers. - Participation of the National Coordinator in EU programmes for the development of a European framework of qualifications for VET teachers and trainers. - Development of model programmes for training of VET teachers and trainers.
+Recognition, validation and certification of non-formal and informal learning for VET teachers and trainers.

-- Introduction of a suitable system of validation and certification of the training providers. - 6.
-The HRDA has the responsibility for the gradual establishment and operation of a System of Vocational Qualifications (SVQ).
+- Participation of the National Coordinator in EU programmes for the development of a European framework of qualifications for VET teachers and trainers. - Development of model programmes for training of VET teachers and trainers. - Introduction of a suitable system of validation and certification of the training providers. - 6.
+The HRDA has the responsibility for the establishment and operation of a System of Vocational Qualifications (SVQ).
 The Human Resource Development Law of 1999 (No 125 (I)/99), which replaced the Law of 1974 for the Industrial Training Authority, broadened the authority's powers and gave new impetus to the issue of the standards of Vocational Qualifications.
 More specifically, the new law clearly places the power and authority on the HRDA to "set standards of vocational qualifications for any category or categories of persons employed, provide for the assessment and issue the relevant certificates of vocational qualifications".

-The Board of Governors of the HRDA in May 2005 and subsequently the Council of Ministers in November 2005 approved proposal, for the gradual establishment а detailed and implementation of an SVQ in 2 phases (1st phase: 2006 extended to 2007 and 2nd phase: 2007-2013).
-During the 1st phase 5 Standards of Vocational Qualifications for the occupations of waiter, cook, receptionist, construction mason and sales person, were developed.
-During the 2nd phase, the development of another 20 standards at various levels is envisaged.
-The Council of Ministers decided to include the 2nd phase of the SVQ, in the activities to be co-financed by the European Social Fund, ESF (Evropaiko Koinoniko EKT) during the period 2007-2013.
-The Tameio, future development of the system will be decided, based on the evaluation of results after the implementation of the 1st and 2nd phases of the System, the overall aim being to cover the main occupations in all economic sectors.
+Board of Governors of the HRDA in May 2005 and subsequently the Council of Ministers in November 2005 approved a detailed proposal, for the establishment and implementation of an SVQ in 2 phases (1st phase: 2006 - 2008 and 2nd phase: 2007-2013).
+During the 1st phase 5 Standards of Vocational Qualifications at level 2 have been developed for the occupations of waiter, cook, receptionist, construction mason and sales person.
+During the 2nd phase, which covers the period 2007 - 2013 and is co-financed by the European Social Fund, ESF (Evropaiko Koinoniko Tameio, EKT), the development of 67 new standards in priority occupations at various levels is envisaged and opportunities for access are expected to be provided to employees, unemployed and economically inactive persons.
+Furthermore, it will be examined how the System will incorporate the branches / specialisations of Technical and Vocational Schools and the Apprenticeship System as well as other initial vocational training programmes.
+The standards to be developed will cover a broader range of occupations in the sectors of Retail and Wholesale Trade, Repairs of Motor Vehicles, Hotels and Restaurants, Construction, Manufacturing, Systems and Networks of Communication and Computers and Hairdressing as well as the occupation of Trainer of Vocational Training.

 Once the standards are set, the content and the quality of vocational training programmes will have to be enriched in order to comply with the standards.
-Those trainers that will be involved with the implementation of the SVQ will be required to attend specially designed training programmes, particularly those to be engaged as internal/external examiners and verifiers.
+Those trainers / assessors that will be involved with the implementation of the SVQ will be required to attend specially designed training programmes.

-060103 - Role of VET teachers and trainers in the VET system
+Role of VET teachers and trainers in the VET system

 Both VET teachers and trainers play a significant role in the development of the Initial (IVET) and the Continuing Vocational Education and Training Systems (CVET).
-In the case of teachers there is more active involvement in the design of the curricula, in new methods of pedagogy and in the assessment of learners 'coursework.
+In the case of teachers there is more active involvement in the design of the curricula, in new methods of pedagogy and in the assessment of learners coursework.
 Trainers are mainly involved in the development of training activities to respond to the changing needs of the economy.